wlad-kryhin/job-assignment-frontend-engineer/README.md

     docker-compose up

-You will also need to initialise the database (first time you use it or any time you want to reset it to initial state), to do so run:
+You will also need to initialize the database (first time you use it or any time you want to reset it to initial state), to do so run:

     docker-compose run --rm api npm run db:reset